 - Time management: Video game design comes with a lot of moving pieces, and it’s your responsibility to deliver work that’s not only on-point but also on time.

-- Communication and ability to work as part of a team: Game design requires effective communication skills on multiple levels, including making sure everyone’s on the same page, discussing hiccups when they inevitably occur, and collectively proposing solutions.
+- Communication and ability to work as part of a team: Game design requires effective communication skills on multiple levels, including making sure that everyone’s on the same page, discussing hiccups when they inevitably occur, and collectively proposing solutions.

-- Passion and knowledge: If you’re going to become a videogame designer, you need to have a passion for games.
+- Passion and knowledge: If you’re going to become a video game designer, you need to have a passion for games.
 You’ll also need to have wide-ranging knowledge of gaming trends and reflect them in your work.

 - Programming skills: While the design is crucial to the story and feel of a game, programming dictates how players interact with your created environment.
 Lua and Python are two of the most popular programming languages used in the gaming industry.